What Is 5 Of 500

 Ratios: Showing the Relationship

 Another way to interpret "5 of 500" is as a ratio.
-A ratio shows the relative size of two or more values.
+In real terms, a ratio shows the relative size of two or more values.
 In this case, the ratio is 5:500, which can also be simplified to 1:100.
 This ratio indicates that for every one unit of the smaller value, there are 100 units of the larger value.
 Ratios are frequently employed in situations requiring proportional comparisons, such as scaling recipes, mixing solutions, or understanding map scales.

 Real-World Applications: Bringing it to Life